robert-koch-institut/mex-backend/README.md

   - switch version `pyenv global 3.11`
   - run `.\mex.bat install`

+### database

+- for local development, neo4j desktop edition is recommended
+  - make sure you download and run the same version as in `testing.yml`
+  - also make sure db name, user and password match the `settings.py`
+- for production deployments, a container runtime is recommended
+  - for a configuration example, see `compose.yaml`

 ### linting and testing

 - run all linters with `pdm lint`